Skip to main content

 Digitalization in the energy industry is an IT and OT problem.
-Finding a partner who has expertise in both is key, and Hitachi — with Hitachi Vantara’s industry-leading IoT capabilities and big data expertise and Hitachi ABB Power Grids’ deep operational expertise and digitally native technology — is one such partner.
+Finding a partner who has expertise in both is key, and Hitachi — with Hitachi Vantara’s industry-leading IoT capabilities and big data expertise and Hitachi Energy’s deep operational expertise and digitally native technology — is one such partner.

-We’re helping to drive the next big revolution in managing energy: the full adoption of electrification across crucial sectors including railway, urban transport, commercial fleets and mass transit systems as well.
+We’re also helping drive the next big revolution in managing energy: the full adoption of electrification across crucial sectors including railway, urban transport, commercial fleets and mass transit systems as well.

 There are many worldwide benefits to be gained through the move to electrification, including:

 Hitachi is balancing social, environmental and economic values to power good through a sustainable energy future.
 We are a logical partner of choice for enabling a reliable, efficient and sustainable power grid.
-Learn more about Hitachi ABB Power Grids.
+Learn more about Hitachi Energy.

 David Goddard is Head of Digitalization for Hitachi Energy and is responsible for driving the company’s digital evolution.
 He was previously with Cisco Systems in various executive leadership roles, most recently being responsible for the global IoT practice.
 In his earlier roles with Cisco, he led Cisco Customer Assurance, the crisis response organization, and the security research and operations organization.
 He holds a bachelor’s degree in telecommunication and electrical engineering.